John Corbett

-John Joseph Corbett Jr. (born May 9, 1961) is an American actor and country music singer.
+John Joseph Corbett Jr. (born May 9, 1961) is an American actor and singer.
 On television, he is best known for his roles as Chris Stevens on Northern Exposure (1990–1995), Aidan Shaw on Sex and the City (2000–2003) and sequel series And Just Like That...
 (2023–2025), Max Gregson on United States of Tara (2009–2011), and Seth Holt on Parenthood (2011–2015).
 In film, he is known for roles in the My Big Fat Greek Wedding franchise, Raising Helen (2004), The Messengers (2007), Sex and the City 2 (2010), Ramona & Beezus (2010), and the To All the Boys film trilogy (2018–2021).

 In addition to acting, Corbett has pursued a career in country music, releasing the studio albums John Corbett (2006) and Leaving Nothin' Behind (2013) with the former reaching number 45 on the Billboard Country Albums chart.

 Early life

 Corbett was raised in Wheeling, West Virginia, U.S. He grew up in an apartment block near the Ohio River with his mother and stepfather, both of whom worked at his uncle Phillip's music club.
 Corbett was raised Catholic, and was an altar boy for seven years at St. Joseph's Cathedral.
-His father was raised in Bellaire, Ohio, and was a member of the Jehovah's Witnesses.
+His father was raised in Bellaire, Ohio, and was a Jehovah's Witness.
 Corbett's mother was Jewish through her father who was of Russian-Jewish descent.

 Corbett started playing the guitar at age seven, and at 16, he worked as a security guard at the Capitol Music Hall.
 He attended Wheeling Central Catholic High School, from which he graduated in 1979.

 Following his graduation from high school, Corbett moved to Bellflower, California to live with his father and stepmother, and worked for Kaiser Steel in Fontana for six years.
 During his time as a hydrotester in the factory, he spent a year training to become an L.A.
 County Deputy Sheriff, but ultimately failed the exams.
 Corbett stopped working at the factory after injuring his back; he subsequently enrolled in hairdressing classes at Cerritos College in Norwalk, and also studied acting there.
 Corbett said, "I went to hair school by day and studied theatre at night."
 He has been a licensed hair stylist since 1986.
 He then landed a Samsung commercial, and after three years, had starred in 50 national commercials.